 Welcome to the Kilcunda Beach Fishing Guide.
 The Kilcunda Surf Beach is a scenic and generally quiet surf beach past Western Port heading towards Phillip Island.
 There are 2 different sections of the beach.
 First, the main area is located near the bridge entrance and the second is the cemetery section a little further down.
 Both areas are covered by clifftop bluffs scattered rock flats and deep gutters.
-Just on a 2 hours drive from Melbourne, this surf beach is known for its quality waves, strong rip and inshore reefs.
+Just on a 2 hours drive from Melbourne, this surf beach is known for its quality waves, and strong rip and inshore reefs.
 It’s also popular with anglers looking to flick metal lures and baits for schools of salmon throughout winter.
 With a couple of known deep gutters, it’s great grounds for Salmon fishing in winter.

 Things to do at Kilcunda surf beach